Seattle area at a glance

 Snohomish County Sheriff Sheriff Partial North of Seattle; dispatch mostly open

-Civil liberties groups countered that public monitoring during protests is a form of civilian oversight, and that hiding police activity during demonstrations raises accountability concerns—especially after documented use-of-force incidents.
+Civil liberties groups said public monitoring during protests is a basic form of civilian oversight.
+Restricting it during demonstrations, particularly after documented use-of-force incidents, moves accountability in the wrong direction.

 How to Listen to Seattle Area Scanners